VERB: verb

 Definition

-A verb is a member of the syntactic class of words that typically signal events and actions, can constitute a minimal predicate in a clause, and govern the number and types of other constituents which may occur in the clause.
+A verb is a member of the syntactic class of words that typically denotes events and actions, can constitute a minimal predicate in a clause, and governs the number and types of other constituents that may occur in the clause.

 Middle Armenian verbs can take the following morphological forms: